p1nkun1c0rns/awesomeness/README.md

 - [Go Report Card](https://goreportcard.com/) - A report card for your Go application.
 - [entr](http://eradman.com/entrproject/) - Event Notify Test Runner is a general-purpose Unix utility.
 - [jiq](https://github.com/fiatjaf/jiq) - You can drill down interactively by using jq filtering queries.
+- [dasl](https://github.com/TomWright/dasel) - Can convert json to yaml and vice versa and it clame to be faster then jq and yq
 - [updtr](https://github.com/peerigon/updtr) - Update outdated npm modules with zero pain™
 - [jo](https://github.com/jpmens/jo) – A small utility to create JSON objects
 - [free-for-dev](https://github.com/ripienaar/free-for-dev#dev-blogging-sites): Extensive list of free tiers and other free